uberfastman/fantasy-football-metrics-weekly-report/README.md

         * ***If you are using Windows, please follow the instructions for using `virtualenvwrapper-win` [here](https://pypi.org/project/virtualenvwrapper-win/), and adjust the above steps for setting up a virtualenv in macOS/Linux accordingly!***

 * Finally, run `pip install -r requirements.txt`

-_\* General setup excludes Google Drive and Slack integrations.
-See below sections for details on including those additional features._

 ---